 Their website is very user friendly and has guides to help you think about and discuss end-of-life topics.
 You can access it here: https://fivewishes.org/#

-One can also create a Mental Health living will “called a “psychiatric advance directive” or a “mental health advance directive.””
-The following article discusses these in more detail. http://davidsusman.com/2015/10/22/psychiatric-advance-directives-a-living-will-for-mental-health-treatment/
+If you live with severe mental illness, there is also a will that covers how you want to be treated in case of a mental health crisis.
+It is a Mental Health living will also “called a “psychiatric advance directive” or a “mental health advance directive.””
+The following article discusses these wills in more detail. http://davidsusman.com/2015/10/22/psychiatric-advance-directives-a-living-will-for-mental-health-treatment/

 Power of Attorney Documents